Tomshiii/ahk_wiki/Latest/Functions/GUIs.md

-`GUI\..` contains all GUI functions not defined within another function.
+`..\lib\GUIs\` contains all GUI functions not defined within another function.

 # <u>`class tomshiBasic {`</u>
 `tomshiBasic` is a small class used to share a few settings across all GUIs in my scripts.
-This class helps me keep a relatively consistent GUI look across all my scripts, and in the event I want to ever change a setting it can be done here and be shared basically script wide.
+This class helps me keep a relatively consistent GUI look across all my scripts, and in the event I want to ever change a setting it can be done here and be shared basically project wide.

 > Using this gui will automatically do the following:
 > - Generate an invisible button to steal focus away from any user generated controls